-The world needs people with a broad range of knowledge and the ability to think critically, analyze, be creative, problem solve and communicate.
-No matter what area you specialize in, you’ll walk away with valuable skills and knowledge.
+The world needs people with a broad range of knowledge and the ability to think critically, be creative, problem solve and communicate effectively.

 Anthropology (major, minor)